IBMStreams/streamsx.kafka/_docs/206-user_using_kerberos_authentication.md

 ### Precondition

 1. You have created principals in the KDC for the consumer and the producer.
-2. You have created a keytab files for the principals and have transferred them in a secure manner to the Streams servers or to your SPL projects *etc* directory.
+2. You have created keytab files for the principals and have transferred them in a secure manner to the Streams servers or to your SPL projects *etc* directory.

 When you create a consumer group by using user defined parallelism (`@parallel` annotation in SPL) you most likely share one principal and one keytab file with all replicated consumers.